eslint/eslint/docs/src/use/migrating-from-jscs.md

 polyjuice --jscs .jscsrc.json > .eslintrc.json
 ```

-This creates a `.eslintrc.json` with the equivalent rules from `.jscsrc.json`.
+This creates an `.eslintrc.json` with the equivalent rules from `.jscsrc.json`.

 If you have multiple `.jscsrc.json` files, you can pass them all and Polyjuice will combine them into one `.eslintrc.json` file: